fiddlecube/compliant-llm/docs/quickstart.md

 # Quick Start Guide

-This guide will help you get up and running with Prompt Secure quickly.
+This guide will help you get up and running with Compliant LLM quickly.

 ## Prerequisites